khanhecate/apache-folder-monitor/README.md

 - Verify that Apache is installed and configured correctly.
 - If logs are not being written or rotated as expected, check the permissions on the `/var/log` directory and the log files.

+## Contributing

+Contributions to this project are welcome!
+Please feel free to submit issues, fork the repository and send pull requests!

 ## Support

-For issues, questions, or contributions, please open an issue in the project repository or contact the maintainer.
+For issues, questions, or contributions, please open an issue in the [GitHub repository](https://github.com/khanhecate/apache-folder-monitor/issues).

+## License

+[Include your chosen license here, or specify if the project is not licensed]